sagrawalx/sagrawalx.github.io/math/index.md

 $p$-adic, nonarchimedean, adic space, perfectoid, pro-étale, overconvergent, (bounded) Robba ring, (arithmetic) D-module, rigid cohomology, de Rham(-Witt), crystalline, cotangent complex, (higher) category, derived, homological, topos, derivator, non-noetherian, locally analytic representation, local Langlands correspondences, ...

 I completed my PhD at UC Berkeley in 2018.
 My advisor was [David Nadler](https://math.berkeley.edu/~nadler/).
 My PhD thesis is available [here](https://escholarship.org/uc/item/1sp926n0).
 There are a few typos in this document, but they're not terribly serious.
-The arXiv and published versions below corrects these typos, but they omit some of the expository content of my thesis.
+The arXiv and published versions below correct these typos, but they omit some of the expository content of my thesis.

 # Papers